Ministry, Church and Society "Lab reports"

 Writing

-current attendance in an activity of a multi-generational community of faith.
+current attendance in a multi-generational faith community.

 Starter questions